asyncanup/apper/README.md

 Every subapp is a complete node.js app unto itself.

-It can have a package.json, its dependencies are respected, it can be pulled out and placed anywhere in the overall directory structure.
+It can have a package.json, its dependencies are respected, it can be pulled out and placed anywhere in the overall directory structure, or even used as a separated app (that's the whole point, actually).

 The rest api is entirely based on the directory structure, on what app lies where.